OpenTOSCA/opentosca-vintner/docs/docs/notes.md

 1. New template is copied into (new) instance template directory
 1. Instance info is updated

+### Update an Instance

+1. Deployment inputs are copied to the service inputs directory.
+1. Instance info is updated.
+1. Update command is sent to orchestrator.
+Variability-resolved service template is used.

+Note, requires to resolve variability first.
+In contrast to deploying an instance, deployment inputs can be changed and the update instead of the deploy command is sent to the orchestrator.

 ### Adapt an Instance

 !!! note "vintner instances adapt"